oldperson/simple-restful-reddit/README.md

 ```
 .
 ├── api-spec  # OpenAPI specification
+├── cache  # Wrap details of cache operations of redis
 ├── formats  # Format HTTP request and response
+├── lib # Independent modules dealing with specific logic
 ├── middlewares  # Middlewares of Express.js, handle application-wide HTTP request and response
 ├── orm  # Set-ups of Sequelize.js, deal with databases manipulation
 │   ├── config
 │   └── models
+├── redis  # Set-ups of redis client and modules related to redis operations
 ├── repositories  # On the top of ORMs, wrap details of data manipulation
 ├── routers  # Routers of Express.js, handle api-specific HTTP request and response
 ├── test